andrewle8/mpv-companion/README.md

 pip install .
 ```

-**macOS**: pynput needs Accessibility permissions for hotkeys.
+**macOS**: pynput needs Accessibility permissions.
 System Settings > Privacy & Security > Accessibility > add Terminal.

-**Windows**: run as normal user, no elevation needed. pywin32 is not required.

 ## Models

-You need a **vision model**.
-Text-only models won't see anything.
+You need a **vision model** -- text-only models can't see the frame.
 Pick any vision-capable model from [Ollama's library](https://ollama.com/search?c=vision) and switch models in the panel's settings dropdown.

 ### Cloud providers (GUI only)

-Set an API key to unlock.
+Set an API key to unlock cloud models.
 Switch providers in the settings panel.

 | Provider | Env variable | Model |
 |---|---|---|